Yoshihiro Tajiri: Early career (1994–1998)

 Tajiri originally wanted to become a kickboxer and began training in the sport.
 However, after watching countless wrestling matches from Mexico, he entered the Animal Hamaguchi Wrestling gym and won its test match tournament.
 Tajiri debuted professionally in 1994 for International Wrestling Association of Japan (IWA Japan) with a loss to Takashi Okano.
 In 1996, Tajiri left CMLL to join the hardcore wrestling promotion Big Japan Pro Wrestling (BJW) in Tokyo, Japan.
 He debuted for BJW under the name Aquarius.

+Tajiri joined Big Japan Pro Wrestling in 1995.
 On July 19, 1996, he defeated Dr. Wagner Jr. to win the CMLL World Light Heavyweight Championship but lost it to him on July 27.
 The championship changes were not approved by CMLL but done by Dr. Wagner Jr. and Aquarius as part of the tour.
 Since CMLL did not approve the championship reign they do not officially recognize Aquarius' championship reign, listing Dr. Wagner as one continuous reign during the time he toured Japan.
 On July 23, 1997, Tajiri teamed up with Ryuji Yamakawa to win the vacant BJW Tag Team Championship.
 They lost it to Gedo and Jado on December 22.
 The team would regain the titles eleven days later, before losing it to Shadow Winger and Shadow WX.
 Tajiri then beat Gedo to become the first BJW Junior Heavyweight Champion.
 He would later be stripped of the title when he left the company.
-That same year, Tajiri competed for New Japan Pro-Wrestling (NJPW), participating in the promotion's Best of the Super Juniors IV tournament as a guest from BJW.
-He won three matches but also lost three and did not advance from the first-round.

-World Wrestling Federation (1996-1997)

 In 1996 and 1997, Tajiri made several appearances for the World Wrestling Federation (WWF) under the name Yoshihiro Tajiri as enhancement talent.
+His first match was teaming with Tim Patterson losing to The Godwinns on the episode of Monday Night Raw on April 22, 1996.
 On an episode of Monday Night Raw in July 1997, he lost to Taka Michinoku, whom the WWF was pushing as its rising star in the Light Heavyweight division at the time.
-Tajiri's final appearance was a tag match with Brian Christopher, losing to Scott Taylor and Michinoku.
-He would briefly work for CMLL in 1997 and 1998, before leaving in 1999 to work for Extreme Championship Wrestling (ECW) full-time.
+Tajiri's final appearance was a tag match with Brian Christopher, losing to Scott Taylor and Michinoku on October 21.
+He would briefly work for CMLL in Mexico both in 1997 and 1998, before leaving in December 1998 to work for Extreme Championship Wrestling (ECW) full-time.

+In 1997, Tajiri competed for New Japan Pro-Wrestling (NJPW), participating in the promotion's Best of the Super Juniors IV tournament as a guest from BJW.
+He won three matches but also lost three and did not advance from the first-round.